Rome Translation Project

 The translated version will be available free of charge for academicians conducting independent studies that are not funded by pharmaceutical companies or other commercial interests.
 In the latter case a fee will be charged for its use.
 In all events a licensing agreement will be signed with the Rome Foundation before the translated version is provided to the investigator.
-Dr. John Kellow will be in charge of licensing and fee arrangements.
+Drs.
+Magnus Simren and John Kellow are in charge of copyrighting, licensing and usage fee.

 Please use the following links to access:

 A table of available language versions and translation projects in progress or about to start.